ingenmaffen/how-i-met-arch-linux/README.md

 pacman -S xorg xorg-server plasma sddm konsole
 ```

 even tough I'm not sure if I need xorg and xorg-server.
+(After numerous install, I can confirm that they are not necessary.)

 After this, install NetworkManager, by running